EpicGamesExt/raddebugger/README.md

 layers are prefixed with `lib_`, like `lib_rdi`.

 A list of the layers in the codebase and their associated namespaces is below:
-- `async` (`ASYNC_`): Implements a system for asynchronous work to be queued and executed on a thread pool.
+- `artifact_cache` (`AC_`): Implements an asynchronously-filled cache of
+  computation artifacts, which are automatically evicted when not accessed.
+Used for asynchronously streaming and caching process memory and file system contents, as well as asynchronously preparing visualizer data.
 - `base` (no namespace): Universal, codebase-wide constructs.
 Strings, math, memory allocators, helper macros, command-line parsing, and so on.
 Requires no other codebase layers.
 - `codeview` (`CV_`): Code for parsing and writing the CodeView format.
 - `coff` (`COFF_`): Code for parsing and writing the COFF (Common Object File Format) file format.
+- `content` (`C_`): Implements a cache for general data blobs, keyed by a 128-bit hash of the data.
+Also implements a keying system on top, where keys refer to a unique identity which corresponds to a history of 128-bit hashes.
+  Used as a general data store by other layers.
 - `ctrl` (`CTRL_`): The debugger's "control system" layer.
 Implements asynchronous process control, stepping, and breakpoints for all attached processes.
 Runs in lockstep with attached processes.
 When it runs, attached processes are halted.
 When attached processes are running, it is halted.
   Driven by a debugger frontend on another thread.
-- `dasm_cache` (`DASM_`): Asynchronous disassembly computation, and a cache to store asynchronously produced disassembly artifacts.
+- `dbg_engine` (`D_`): Implements the core debugger system, without any graphical components.
+This contains top-level logic for things like stepping, launching, freezing threads, mid-run breakpoint addition, some caches, and so on.
-- `dbgi` (`DI_`): Asynchronous debug info loading, and a cache for loaded debug info.
+- `dbg_info` (`DI_`): Implements asynchronous debug info conversion and loading.
+  Maintains a cache for loaded debug info.
 Loads RAD Debug Info (RDI) files.
   Launches separate processes for on-demand conversion to the RDI format if necessary.
-Also provides various asynchronous operations for using debug information, like fuzzy searching across all records in loaded debug information.
+Also provides various asynchronous operations for using debug info, like fuzzy searching across all records in loaded debug info.
-- `dbg_engine` (`D_`): Implements the core debugger system, without any graphical components.
-This contains top-level logic for things like stepping, launching, freezing threads, mid-run breakpoint addition, some caches, and so on.
 - `demon` (`DMN_`): An abstraction layer for local-machine, low-level process control.
 The abstraction is used to provide a common interface for process control on target platforms.
 Used to implement part of `ctrl`.
+- `disasm` (`DASM_`): Implements disassembly generation, including exposing the ability to compute and cache disassembly asynchronously.
 - `draw` (`DR_`): Implements a high-level graphics drawing API for the debugger's purposes, using the underlying `render` abstraction layer.
 Provides high-level APIs for various draw commands, but takes care of batching them, and so on.
 - `dwarf` (`DW_`): Code for parsing the DWARF format.
+- `eh` (`EH_`): Code for parsing the EH frame format.
 - `elf` (`ELF_`): Code for parsing the ELF format.
 - `eval` (`E_`): A compiler for an expression language, built for evaluation of variables, registers, types, and more, from debugger-attached processes,